vibhoraggarwal/vibhoraggarwal.github.io/_pages/about.md

   - /about.html
 ---

-I am a graduate from IIT,Kanpur, having a major in Mechanical Engineering and minor in Applied Mathematics.
-During my academic careers I have gained experience working with Automotive vehicles and robots, solving their design and dynamic issues.
+I am a graduate from IIT,Kanpur, having a major and minor degree in Mechanical Engineering and Applied Mathematics.
+During my academic career I worked on the design and dynamics of Automotive vehicles and Robots.

+Currently I am working as a research fellow in Dynamic Interaction Control department of IIT, Genova.